 You can ask us to reissue the bond.

 Our online tool Treasury Hunt is set up to help owners obtain payment for matured, uncashed bonds.

 Interest Rates for I bonds

 The composite rate (or, overall rate) on a Series I savings bond is determined by inflation and the bond’s fixed rate.
-For the first time in three years, we’re selling I bonds that have a fixed rate greater than zero.

 No. The fixed rate on a particular I bond—one of two components of the bond’s overall rate--never changes.
 So, whether fixed rates on future I bonds are higher or lower than the fixed rate on your bond makes no difference to the earnings on your bond.